-Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures related to our lead program, atuzaginstat, and other research efforts, and to a lesser extent, general and administrative expenditures.
+Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures related to our lead program, atuzaginstat (COR388), and other research efforts, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.

-Our product candidate is still in clinical development and the outcome of these efforts is uncertain.
+Our product candidates are still in clinical development and the outcome of these efforts is uncertain.
 Accordingly, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates or whether, or when, we may achieve profitability.
 We will continue to require additional capital to develop our drug candidates and fund operations for the foreseeable future.
 We may seek to raise capital through private or public equity or debt financings, collaborative or other arrangements with other companies, or through other sources of financing.
 Adequate additional funding may not be available to us on acceptable terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
 We anticipate that we will need to raise substantial additional capital, the requirements of which will depend on many factors, including:

-- the progress, costs, trial design, results of and timing of our Phase 2/3 GAIN trial and other clinical trials of atuzaginstat, including our Phase 2 PEAK trial for Parkinson's disease and for potential additional indications that we may pursue beyond Alzheimer's and Parkinson's disease; - the willingness of the FDA or EMA to accept our Phase 2/3 GAIN trial, as well as data from our completed and planned clinical and preclinical studies and other work, as the basis for review and approval of atuzaginstat for Alzheimer's disease; - the outcome, costs and timing of seeking and obtaining FDA, EMA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue; - our ability to manufacture sufficient quantities of our drug candidates; - our need to expand our research and development activities; - the costs associated with securing and establishing commercialization and manufacturing capabilities; - the costs of acquiring, licensing or investing in businesses, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to retain management and hire scientific and clinical personnel; - the effect of competing drugs and drug candidates and other market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of any collaboration, licensing or other arrangements into which we may enter in the future.
+- the progress, costs, trial design, results of and timing of other clinical trials of atuzaginstat (COR388) and COR588, and for potential additional indications that we may pursue beyond Alzheimer's disease including oncology and periodontal disease; - the willingness of the FDA or EMA to accept our completed and planned clinical and preclinical studies and other work, as the basis for review and approval of atuzaginstat (COR388) or our other compounds for their respective indications; - the outcome, costs and timing of seeking and obtaining FDA, EMA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue; - our ability to manufacture sufficient quantities of our drug candidates; - our need to expand our research and development activities; - the costs associated with securing and establishing commercialization and manufacturing capabilities; - the costs of acquiring, licensing or investing in businesses, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to retain management and hire scientific and clinical personnel; - the effect of competing drugs and drug candidates and other market developments; - our ability to realize cost savings from our recently implemented cost reduction program; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and the economic and other terms, timing of and success of any collaboration, licensing or other arrangements into which we may enter in the future